loganpowell/shadow-proto-starter/README.md

 # Introduction

-`shadow-cljs` is a clojurescript development environment that - unlike its predecessors - integrates fully with the npm ecosystem to manage JavaScript dependencies.
+`shadow-cljs` is a clojurescript development environment that - unlike its predecessors - integrates seamlessly with the npm ecosystem to manage JavaScript dependencies.
 There are also many other conveniences that [the author](https://github.com/thheller) (and [contributors](https://github.com/thheller/shadow-cljs/graphs/contributors) - one of which [inspired me](https://medium.com/@jiyinyiyong/clojurians-please-share-your-knowledges-with-blogs-c674503f54a) to write this up) of shadow has provided the JavaScript-come-Clojurescript developer.
 Herein, we're going to run through how to get setup with shadow.
 This guide will focus on Atom, but there are [many other IDE/text editors](https://shadow-cljs.github.io/docs/UsersGuide.html#_editor_integration) you can use for this.
 I use Atom, so - ultimately - I'm doing this for myself.
 If anyone else gets anything from it, that's great.
 Like they say, if you want to understand something, teach it!

 ## Convenience REPL references